wi-photos/Latin-Transliteration/README.md

 # Latin-Transliteration
-Shell script to transliterate latin text
+Shell script to transliterate Church Latin text into text that can be used with Text to Speech software.